 1. Differentiate Your Brand

-People remember how a brand makes them feel.
-By offering immersive and enjoyable experiences, your brand becomes associated with positive emotions, making it more memorable than competitors.
+Consumers remember how a brand makes them feel.
+By creating immersive and enjoyable moments, your brand comes to be connected with pleasant emotions, creating lasting impressions and positive brand awareness that makes it harder to forget than the competition.

 2. Increase Brand Awareness